gschmutz/stream-processing-workshop/02-working-with-kafka-broker/README.md

                        --topic test-topic
 ```

 The console producer reads from stdin, and takes a broker list instead of a zookeeper address.
-We specify 2 of the 3 brokers of our streaming platform.
+We specify 2 of the 3 brokers of our analyticsplatorm.

 On the `>` prompt enter a few messages, execute each single message by hitting the **Enter** key.<br>
 **Hint:** Try to enter them as quick as possible.